Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 In addition to a moulder’s shovel and various other tools, the round object at the point of the trivet is a mesh hand riddle used for sifting foundry sand.

 Description: Brass, 8 3/4″ x 4″ with three long 1 3/4″ legs.
+Some backcoping to the reverse.
+Weight = 1 pound.
 Although there’s an inward bend to all three legs, the trivet still sits squarely on a flat surface and displays well.
 There is evidence of dried polish in the crevasses and at some point in the past a thin coat of gold paint was applied to the top surface.
 Note that the back has been left unpolished, forming a dark patina.
 Although it may appear rough, the reverse is smooth to the touch.
-I cannot identify the point of casting on this trivet.
+I cannot positively identify the point of casting on this trivet.

-I’ve seen this same design in cast iron, measuring slightly smaller at 8 1/2″ x 4″ with three 3/4″ feet.
+A similar design, slightly larger and in cast iron, is documented on p.
+129 of Trivets & Stands (1990).
+I’ve also seen this same design in cast iron, measuring slightly smaller at 8 1/2″ x 4″ with three 3/4″ feet.
 On that trivet the letters JF are etched into the front of the shovel.

 This unidentified early real photo post card captures four workers posing in front of a foundry.
 The sailboat stamp box on the post card reverse dates it to 1905-1908.